ANG13T/astroguard/README.md

 A code auditing framework tool for aerospace applications adhering to NASA's JPL Rule of 10.
 Created for Embedded C applications.

-- Make videos
 - Make this into 10 day content (Twitter and Linkedin)
 - Make into expanded PDF for sale on GumRoad
+- Make into article series?
-- Make this into YouTube series (10 videos)
+- Make this into YouTube series (10 videos.
+1 min each)
 - Sell this as a course
 - Writing secure aerospace code for $30
 - Make a video about this on Retia YouTube channel